-Based on the hazard identification (Section 3) and the exposure analysis, the Gordon and Walcott Memorial Methodist School has a high degree of exposure to hurricanes and tropical storms (and associated wind), earthquakes and tsunamis.
-While the school is not in a flood prone zone, the plant experiences flash flooding during moderate to heavy rains on account of community drain that traverses the property.
+Based on the hazard identification (Section 3) and the exposure analysis, the Soufriere Primary School has a high degree of exposure to hurricanes and tropical storms (and associated wind), earthquakes and tsunamis.
+While the school is not in a flood prone zone, the plant experiences flash flooding during moderate to heavy rains on account of a nearby community drain and Soufriere River.
 Additionally, the school is highly likely to be affected by the climate change projections made for the area and the region (Section 3.1.3).
-Based on this analysis, the school has been assigned an exposure index of 11.0 [Moderate; Table 4-2].
+Based on this analysis, the school has been assigned an exposure index of 11.0 (Moderate; Table 4-2).
 It would be prudent for the school to prioritise all hazards that have been given a rating of high or moderate.

 OVERALL EXPOSURE INDEX

 0 - 4 VERY LOW

 5 - 9 LOW

 10 - 14 MODERATE

 15 - 19 HIGH

 20 - 24 VERY HIGH